Sergio de Castro (artist): Biography

 In 1949 he started teaching History of Music in the new music school of the city of La Plata.
 His work as a musician drew attention from relevant figures such as Wilhelm Furtwängler, Aaron Copland and Juan José Castro.
 He quit this job when he got a grant from the French government to improve his musical studies in Paris, where he settled in November 1949.
 Since 1951 he devoted himself exclusively to painting.

 In 1955, his friend the German writer and translator Edith Aron introduced him to Julio Cortázar, who would become a close friend of him.
 Castro inspired the character of Etienne in Cortázar's novel Rayuela (Hopscotch).
 In the book is featured the intimate friendship of the protagonist, Horacio Oliveira, with his companion in the Serpent Club, whom he often visited in his studio in Paris.
 In 1960 he won the Hallmark Prize in New York.
 In 1979 he obtained French nationality.

-In 1980 he showed his works at the Argentinian pavilion in the 39th Venice Biennale.
+In 1980 he showed his works at the Argentine pavilion in the 39th Venice Biennale.
 He was associate professor in the Human Sciences Faculty of the University of Strasbourg from 1981 until 1986.
 In 1997 he became Officer in the Ordre des Arts et des Lettres.

 In 2006, Sergio de Castro made a 220-work donation to the Fine Arts Museum of Saint-Lô.

-He was also a close friend of the musician Alberto Ginastera, who made reference to Sergio de Castro and his first works in his notes on modern Argentinian music.
+He was also a close friend of the musician Alberto Ginastera, who made reference to Sergio de Castro and his first works in his notes on modern Argentine music.

 Castro died on 31 December 2012 in Paris.
 He is buried in the Montparnasse cemetery, in Paris, close to his dear friend Samuel Beckett.